Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Training Setup

 \textbf{W-REINF}~\cite{Zhu2025TheSE} explicitly up-weights negative samples in the objective function to preserve generation diversity.
 We set the positive advantage weight to 0.1, effectively prioritizing the gradient signal from incorrect reasoning paths (negative samples) to prevent mode collapse.

 \textbf{PRIME}~\cite{DBLP:journals/corr/abs-2502-01456} enables dense, token-level reward optimization without an explicit reward model by deriving implicit process rewards from the log-likelihood ratio between the policy and a reference model.
-We directly reported the results of the released model weight.
+We directly report the results of the released model weights.

 \textbf{EntroReg}~\cite{DBLP:journals/corr/abs-2506-14758} augments the policy loss with an entropy term $\mathcal{H}(\pi)$ to encourage uniform exploration across the vocabulary, serving as a baseline for exploration effectiveness.